TGOSS1984/dungeon_crawler/readme.md

 - `W291`: **Trailing whitespace**
 - `W293`: **Blank line contains whitespace**

+As black did not fully fix all of the formatting I also installed autopep8 to support with missing indentation, trailling whitespace, blank lines, expected 2 lines etc.

+- **`autopep8`** was installed and used to auto-format the project:
+  Once installed, run `pip install autopep8` and `autopep8 --in-place --aggressive --aggressive --recursive .`

 ###  Bugs I Encountered (and fixed) & Manual Testing

 Examples below of bugs I encountered and ultimately fixed.
 Alongside these fixes regular print statements were used to try and troubleshoot any issues as they arose.
+VsCode terminal was used often as it sometimes pin pointed the file & the line where potential issues were

 **Boss Appeared Randomly in Early Rooms**
 Originally, the "Undead King" could spawn in regular rooms (not just the end).